emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 ## Area 8 - Library (`fas:Fire`)
 * Red drapes cover the windows, there are tall bookshelves here and a fancy mahogany desk

+  * Books cover subjects like history, warfare, alchemy. many are first editions
+    * They rot and fall apart if taken from the house
+* There is a secret door behind one of the shelves which can be opened by pulling a blank red book detected by a **DC 13 perception check** which leads to area 9

+### Treasure
 * The desk has the following items
   * Oil lamp
   * Jar of ink
   * Quill pen
   * Tinderbox
   * Letter kit (wax candle, 4 sheets of parchment, wooden seal with windmill crest)
   * In the drawer there's a key to the Children's Room in the attic
-  * Books cover subjects like history, warfare, alchemy. many are first editions
-    * They rot and fall apart if taken from the house
-* There is a secret door behind one of the shelves which can be opened by pulling a blank red book detected by a **DC 13 perception check** which leads to area 9

 ## Area 9 - Secret Room
 * Bookshelves in here have fake fiend summoning rituals which are BS, determined via an hour of study and a **DC 12 Arcana Check**